openshift/api/tools/codegen/README.md

 Valid API levels are 1, 2, 3 and 4.
 Version 1 is required for all stable APIs.
 Version 2 should be used for beta level APIs.
 Levels 3 and 4 may be used for alpha APIs.

+### Deepcopy

+To generate Deepcopy functions, use the `deepcopy` subcommand.

+The deepcopy subcommand uses the Kubernetes [deepcopy generator](https://github.com/kubernetes/code-generator/tree/master/cmd/deepcopy-gen) to generate `DeepCopy()` functions for API types.
+These are then used in projects to create completely independent copies of resourcres that share no memory with the original object.

+These additoinal arguments may be provider when using the `deepcopy` generator:
+- `--deepcopy:header-file-path` - Path to file containing boilerplate header text.
+The string YEAR will be replaced with the current 4-digit year.
+  When omitted, no header is added to the generated files.
+- `--deepcopy:output-file-base-name` - Base name of the output file.
+When omitted, `zz_generated.deepcopy` is used as the default.

 ### Schemapatch